DeveloperDunne/Space-Quiz/README.md

 ### Achknowledements and Credits:

-- Ideas were taken from the Code Institute's Love Maths project and Youtube.
+- Ideas were taken from the Code Institute's Love Maths project and  (Specific Youtube channel).
 - My mentor, Medale Oluwafemi for his guidance and support.